Table of Contents

 Where to stay

 Where you choose to stay can have a huge impact on the costs of your trip.
-Luxury beachfront hotels with spa services cost a lot more than a hostel or AirBnB.
+Luxury beachfront hotels with spa services cost a lot more than a hostel or vacation rental.
 It all depends on your budget and how you want to spend it.

 Some of the most common accommodation options on a road trip are: